prof-welch-psu-ist/minesweeper2030/README.md

 }
 ```
 The last case is especially interesting as we're "deconstructing" the record type we used
-to model the idea of an uncovered square and matching on the structure -- where `c` is the
+to model the idea of an uncovered square and matching on the record instance's internal
-adjacent mine count for the uncovered square we match... if we didn't use a deconstruction pattern here,
+structure -- where `c` is the adjacent mine count for the uncovered square we match...

-we'd have to do it like so:
+If we didn't use a deconstruction pattern here, we'd have to do it like so:

 ```java
 String renderTileAsString2(TileType tile) {